wp-plugins/my-portfolio-plus/readme.txt

 4. Platform choosing capabilities, works just like standard categories.

 == Changelog ==
+= 1.0.5 =
+* Added support for Default Wordpress URL's, just use ?page_id=projects instead of /projects

 = 1.0.4 =
 * Removed setting all errors on, really sorry about that!